Table of contents: Glow plugs ↓ Tightening torques for threaded… ↓

 Glow plugs - 15

-To facilitate cold starts, diesel models are equipped with a preheating system that includes glow plugs, a control unit (built into the ECU of the engine), installed on the front panel indicator and connecting wiring.
+To facilitate cold starting, diesel models are equipped with a preheating system, which includes glow plugs, a control unit (built into the engine control unit), indicator installed on the front panel and connecting wiring.

-Candles - a miniature electric heating element enclosed in a metal case with a tip on one side and an outlet on the other.
+Spark plugs are miniature electric heating elements enclosed in a metal housing with a tip on one side and an outlet on the other.
 A glow plug is screwed into the intake tract of each cylinder, installed in the path of the fuel torch.
-If a supply voltage is applied to the spark plug, the fuel, passing through a heated or hot tip, heats up, reaching the optimum temperature in the combustion chamber.
+If voltage is applied to the spark plug, the fuel, passing through the heated or red-hot tip, heats up, reaching the optimum temperature in the combustion chamber.

-The duration of the glow of the candles is controlled by a command from the control unit, which monitors the temperature of the engine according to the signals from the coolant temperature sensor.
+The glow duration of the spark plugs is regulated by a command from the control unit, which monitors the engine temperature using signals from the coolant temperature sensor.

-The glow of the indicator lamp on the instrument panel indicates that the candles are warming up.
-The lamp goes out when it reaches a temperature sufficient to start the engine, however, power is supplied to the candles for some time before starting.
-If there was no attempt to start, the power supply to the candles is turned off so as not to discharge the battery and burn out the candles.
-If a malfunction occurs in the control system, the indicator will flash and the system will go into bypass mode.
-In this case, you must present the car to an Audi/VAG dealer for diagnostics.
+The indicator light on the instrument panel indicates that the spark plugs are warming up.
+The light goes out when the temperature reaches a level sufficient to start the engine, but the spark plugs continue to be supplied with power for some time before starting.
+If there is no attempt to start, the power supply to the spark plugs is disconnected so as not to discharge the battery and burn out the spark plugs.
+If a malfunction occurs in the control system, the indicator starts to flash and the system switches to bypass mode.
+In this case, you should present the car to an Audi/VAG dealer for diagnostics.